ncatlab/nlab-content/pages/9/0/8/0/809/content.md

 But the category of cubes _with connection_  is even a _[[strict test category]]_ ([Maltsiniotis, 2008](#Maltsiniotis)).
 This means that under [[geometric realization]] (see the discussion at [[homotopy hypothesis]]) the [[cartesian product]] of cubical sets with connection is sent to the correct product [[homotopy type]].

-The lack of this property for cubical sets without connection was one of the original reasons reasons for abandoning Kan's initial cubical approach to combinatorial [[homotopy theory]] in favour of the simplicial approach.
-The implications of this new result have yet to be thought through.
+The lack of this property for cubical sets without connection was one of the original reasons reasons for abandoning Kan's initial cubical approach to combinatorial [[homotopy theory]] in favour of the simplicial approach; the implications of this new result have yet to be thought through.
+Another reason was that cubical groups were in general not Kan complexes; however cubical groups with connection are Kan complexes.
+See the paper by Tonks listed below.

 ## Examples